 This piece says it best – In the space of 12 months and nine days, Praha gave up most of its youth — and nearly all of its future — to confront unimaginable forms of evil on faraway continents.

 St. Mary’s Church of the Assumption

-Posted on February 1, 2018, in Photography and tagged 365 photo project, black and white photography, cemetery, church, learning to see, melinda green harvey, monochrome, one day one image, photo a day, photography, postaday, Praha, Praha Texas, St. Mary's Church of the Assumption, texas, thoughtful seeing, travel photography, war dead, war memorial.
+Posted on February 1, 2018, in Photography and tagged 365 photo project, black and white photography, cemetery, church, learning to see, melinda green harvey, monochrome, one day one image, painted churches, photo a day, photography, postaday, Praha, Praha Texas, St. Mary's Church of the Assumption, texas, thoughtful seeing, travel photography, war dead, war memorial.
 Bookmark the permalink.
 2 Comments.